 The reason for this increased difficulty might have been the fact that the game isn’t actually very long with just two major acts.
 And the story is quite simple but still effective with the trademark humour common to this series with several references and winks to popular sci-fi classics, and even some parodies here and there (although I think the game missed some great opportunities for it near the end).

-The graphics are okay for an AGI title, nothing special but more or less colourful.
+The graphics are good for an AGI title, nothing special but more or less colourful, although personally I’m not a big fan of AGI graphics.
 The animation is also pretty average although the sprites do look a bit more detailed than in the previous game.
 The music is spectacular, especially if you’re playing the game on a Tandy computer (or emulating its sound system), although there aren’t many tracks throughout the game.
 The sound effects, however, are also average.
 The control system is okay and the directional buttons are responsive.

 As far as other versions go, the Amiga version is just like the DOS version but the Apple IIgs version has superior sound effects (as in all AGI Sierra titles).
 And there’s even a VGA fan-made remake, made by Infamous Studios, that features a point-and-click mouse interface, voice over and extra content.
 You can download it for free here.